IBM-Cloud/arch-hybrid-data-carcare/README.md

 * the /data directory on your computer will need to be writeable
 * check out bin/www it will indicate what the port# is.
 Currently it is http:localhost:3000.
 You can visit this in a browser.
 See the curl examples below.

+# test suite

+The test suite is run with mocha.

+    npm install -g mocha
+    npm test

 # curl
 Example curl from swift docs using cygwin.  -T upload a file.  -i include header information in the output. -X request command. -F form.
 For a form it must have one file and one optional field whose value is the real storage filename.
 A get at the volume will retrieve a list of all the files.